grafana/grafana/docs/sources/visualizations/table/_index.md

 ## Pagination

-Change the enable pagination option to enable or disable pagination.
-This is a front-end option and does not affect the backend data.
-The page size is automatically adjusted to the height of table.
+Change the enable pagination option to turn pagination on or off.
+This is a front-end option and does not affect the queries.
+The page size is automatically adjusted to the height of the table.